-Mathematics & Statistics (2 semesters): Most often fulfilled by the two-semester series of MATH 10A & MATH 10B, or by one semester of calculus MATH 1A, MATH 1B, MATH 16A, MATH 16B) and one semester of statistics (PB HLTH 142, STAT 2, STAT 20).
+Mathematics & Statistics (2 semesters): Most often fulfilled by the two-semester series of MATH 10A & MATH 10B, or by one semester of calculus (MATH 1A, MATH 1B, MATH 16A, MATH 16B) and one semester of statistics (PB HLTH 142, STAT 2, STAT 20, STAT 131A).

-Social & Behavioral Sciences: Recommended primarily for MCAT preparation; may include General Psychology and/or Intro to Sociology, or other coursework in the social and behavioral sciences.
+Social & Behavioral Sciences: Although not required, recommended primarily for MCAT preparation; may include General Psychology and/or Intro to Sociology, or other coursework in the social and behavioral sciences.

 For more detailed information about pre-med prerequisites at UC Berkeley, please visit the Career Center web page on Medical School Prerequisites.

 Outside of medical school, other health professional schools often require additional prerequisites, such as anatomy, physiology, and microbiology.
 Health professional schools also vary in their chemistry prerequisites, many requiring two semesters of general chemistry instead of the one required for most medical schools.

 For detailed information about prerequisites for other pre-health areas, please visit the Career Center web page on Health Professional Schools.